octimot/StoryToolkitAI/README.md

     Shift+M        - add duration marker as above, but with user prompt for the marker name

     q              - close transcript window

+    Shift+L        - link transcription to the current timeline (if available)

+    s              - enable sync

+    Tab            - cycle between search and transcript navigation